Topology Reconstruction of Dynamical Networks via Constrained Lyapunov Equations: Preliminaries

-We will now define various families of matrices, associated with graphs in $\mathcal{G}^n$.
+We will now define various families of matrices associated with graphs in $\mathcal{G}^n$.
 To this end, we first define the set-valued map $\mathcal{Q} : \mathcal{G}^n \to 2^{\mathbb{S}^n}$ as

 The set of matrices $\mathcal{Q}(G)$ is called the \emph{qualitative class} of the graph $G \in \mathcal{G}^n$ \cite{Hogben2010}.
 The qualitative class has recently been studied in the context of structural controllability of dynamical networks \cite{Monshizadeh2014}, \cite{vanWaarde2017}.
-Note that each matrix $X \in \mathcal{Q}(G)$ carries the graph structure of $G$, in the sense that $X$ contains nonzero off-diagonal entries in exactly the positions corresponding to the edges in $G$.
+Note that each matrix $X \in \mathcal{Q}(G)$ carries the graph structure of $G$, in the sense that $X$ contains nonzero off-diagonal entries in exactly the same positions corresponding to the edges in $G$.
 Furthermore, note that the diagonal elements of matrices in the qualitative class are unrestricted.
 Hence, examples of matrices in $\mathcal{Q}(G)$ include the well-known (weighted) \emph{adjacency} and \emph{Laplacian} matrices, which are defined next.
+Define the set-valued map $\mathcal{A} : \mathcal{G}^n \to 2^{\mathbb{S}^n}$ as